magidoc-org/magidoc/packages/plugins/svelte-marked/README.md

 Svelte-Marked is a fully typed markdown parser inspired by [Svelte Markdown](https://github.com/pablo-abc/svelte-markdown) that renders markdown into Svelte components.

-Each component renderer can be overwritten with custom Svelte components, and extensions can be registered to provide custom markdown syntax.
+Each component renderer can be overwritten with custom Svelte components, and extensions can be registered to support custom markdown syntax.

 > This library can be used in any Svelte or SvelteKit application.